friedrith/contributing-generator/README.md

 # contributing-generator

-An interactive prompt to generate CONTRIBUTING.md, LICENSE, CODE_OF_CONDUCT.md, and README.md files for your project.
+An smart and interactive prompt to generate documentation in _CONTRIBUTING.md_, _LICENSE_, _CODE_OF_CONDUCT.md_, _package.json_ and _README.md_ files for your project.

+It gathers as maximum information as possible from your git configuration, github profile and package.json file to generate the files.

 ## Get Started